Rice Howard Place

-Rice Howard Place is an office tower complex in Edmonton, Alberta, Canada that was completed in 1983.
-It is located at 10060 Jasper Avenue in the heart of Downtown Edmonton.
-It is home to several long term tenants such as Grant Thornton, APEGGA, Ernst & Young, Duncan Craig LLP and Edmonton Transit.
-The namesake of the complex was Scotiabank, but was renamed in April of 2022 to Rice Howard Place after the move out of the anchor tenant, Scotiabank, to the new Stantec Tower at 10220 103 Ave.
+Rice Howard Place (originally Scotia Place) is an office tower complex in Edmonton, Alberta, Canada, that was completed in 1983.
+It is located at 10060 Jasper Avenue in Downtown Edmonton.
+It is home to several long-term tenants such as Grant Thornton, APEGA, Ernst & Young, Chadi & Company, Imperial Equities, Duncan Craig LLP and Edmonton Transit.
+The namesake of the complex was Scotiabank, but it was renamed Rice Howard Place in April 2022 after the anchor tenant, Scotiabank, moved to the new Stantec Tower at 10220 103 Ave.

 The tallest tower in the complex is Tower 1, with 28 floors reaching 113 m.
 Followed by Tower 2, with 21 floors reaching 88 m.

 Pedway

 Edmonton's extensive Pedway system allows downtown visitors to travel indoors to avoid the extreme weather.
 Rice Howard Place is part of that pedway which is linked directly to both the Edmonton LRT system, Commerce Place, and Enbridge Centre.